Send email for updates

 This study adds to a limited evidence base on the effects of payment by results.
 The evidence does not directly support payment-by-results schemes as policy for recovery from drug use problems.

-The featured study provided a more complete account of the impact of payment by results, extending the preliminary analysis of the pilots in two ways: firstly, by examining longer-term effects two years after the introduction of the programme; and secondly, by considering a wider range of outcomes including changes in the rate of subsequent re-presentation for treatment (indicative of relapse), rates of drug-related deaths, recorded offending, and behavioural change during treatment.
+Focusing on the drug misusers rather than problem drinkers, the featured study provided a more complete account of the impact of payment by results, extending the preliminary analysis of the pilots in two ways: firstly, by examining longer-term effects two years after the introduction of the programme; and secondly, by considering a wider range of outcomes including changes in the rate of subsequent re-presentation for treatment (indicative of relapse), rates of drug-related deaths, recorded offending, and behavioural change during treatment.

 From April 2012 to March 2014, eight commissioning areas in England participated to varying degrees with the payment-by-results programme.
 These were compared with 143 non-participating areas free to operate under their own commissioning models.